-For further information, please see our Supporting Pupils with Medical Conditions and Administering Medicine Policy.
+For further information, please see our Administering Medicine Policy.

 Education Health and Care Plan (EHCP)

 An Education Health and Care Plan (EHCP) is a legal document written by the local authority.
 It is aimed at children and young people with high support needs that cannot be solely met through SEN support in school (outlined in SEN Provision at Drake Primary School).